-Information On Second Mortgages
+Information On Second Mortgages In Toronto

-A second mortgage is a collaborated debt placed upon real property that is subordinate to a first loan or mortgage.
+A second mortgage in Toronto is a collaborated debt placed upon real property that is subordinate to a first loan or mortgage.
 A second mortgage is generally secured by the home itself.
 A 2nd mortgage may also be known as the secondary lien position, hence registered in a subordinate position behind the first mortgage.

 Given the riskier position of a second mortgage for a lender, to mitigate this circumstance, most mortgagees will charge a higher interest rate.
 In most cases, the higher rates are justified as they give lenders the incentive that they can recoup their funds if the mortgagor defaults on the mortgage contract.